 Canada has long and cold winters – this is not news.
-Finland, Russia, and Germany also have substantial winters, but they have a secret weapon for surviving them . . .
+Finland, Eastern Europe and Germany also have substantial winters, but they have a secret weapon for surviving them . . .
 SAUNA BATHING and the warming culture that surrounds it!

-The Lost Faucet is a contemporary sauna house that opened in the Comox Valley in February 2020 and re-opened in June 2020 offering private bookings only at this time.
-Soon we will be introducing public hours to enjoy asauna-centered space to relax, socialize and sweat, when it is safe to do so.
+The Lost Faucet is a contemporary sauna house that opened in the Comox Valley in February 2020 and re-opened in June 2020 currently offering private bookings and specific days for public sauna.
+It is a sauna-centered space to relax, socialize and sweat.
 The Lost Faucet offers traditional in-sauna, heat-bathing activities such as venik (wafting with birch or oak-branch bundles – see The Banya Experience) and complimentary Traditional Aufguss (wafting aroma vapour with a towel).
-It is a departure from the high-end expensive spa and is instead an informal space for clients to sweat in a maximally hot (85-90ºC) sauna, cool off (in showers, buckets and misters), and rest and relax in the lounge area.
+It is a casual and comfortable space for clients to sweat in a maximally hot (85-90ºC) sauna, cool off (in showers, buckets and misters), and rest and relax in the lounge area.
 Out-of-sauna, self-administered services include facials, body exfoliation, foot soaks, and refreshments.
 It is a casual and choice-driven experience.

 A sauna for the everyday!